AstridDahl/Thesis-Public/README.md

-Source code, scripts and Jupyter notebooks for my thesis
+Source code, scripts and Jupyter notebooks for my thesis (June 2025)